 The MCIS Levy appears as a separate charge on your greenslip.

 The MCIS Levy first appeared in 2006 with the introduction of the Lifetime Care and Support Scheme.
 A full explanation of the Lifetime Care and Support Scheme is available on this site.
 The MCIS Levy was introduced to fund that scheme.
 At the same time, other costs were removed from the greenslip premium and included in the MCIS Levy.

 The MCIS Levy is now made up of two separate components.

 The largest component of the MCIS Levy is used to fund the Lifetime Care and Support Scheme (LTCSA Levy).

-The second component of the Levy is the Motor Accident Authority component (MAA Levy).
+The second component of the Levy is the State Insurance Regulatory Authority component (SIRA Levy).

-The MAA component of the MCIS Levy is used by the MAA to pay:
+The SIRA component of the MCIS Levy is used by SIRA to pay:

-- fees to the RTA to administer the registration process; and
+- fees to Roads and Maritime Services (RMS) to administer the registration process; and

 - the cost of public hospital, ambulance and other services for people injured in an accident.